beetbox/beets/CONTRIBUTING.md

 ## Handling Paths

 A great deal of convention deals with the handling of **paths**.
-Paths are stored internally -- in the database, for instance -- as byte strings (not unicode objects).
-This is because POSIX operating systems' path names are only reliably usable as byte strings -- even if you request unicode paths, you might still get back bytes.
+Paths are stored internally—in the database, for instance—as byte strings (i.e., `bytes` instead of `str` in Python 3).
+This is because POSIX operating systems' path names are only reliably usable as byte strings—operating systems typically recommend but do not require that filenames use a given encoding, so violations of any reported encoding are inevitable.
 On Windows, the strings are always encoded with UTF-8; on Unix, the encoding is controlled by the filesystem.
 Here are some guidelines to
 follow: